-Top 13 Wedding Color and Style Mistakes Not to Make
+The Top 13 Wedding Color and Decor Mistakes Not to Make

-As you brainstorm color schemes and wedding décor, keep in mind that there are certain tricks to coordinating a beautiful and cohesive palette that fits your unique aesthetic, pleases every eye and stands the test of time (you will be looking at your wedding photos for years to come).
+As you brainstorm wedding color schemes and decor, keep in mind that there are certain tricks to coordinating a beautiful and cohesive wedding color palette that fits your unique aesthetic, pleases every eye and stands the test of time (you will be looking at your wedding photos for years to come).
 Here are 13 common color misconceptions and style mistakes to avoid when selecting your wedding hues.

 The Fix: Keep It Simple